ROVI-org/thevenin/docs/source/development/code_of_conduct.rst

 Attribution
 -----------
-This Code of Conduct is a modified copy of the one used by `Cantera`_, another open-source Python project that caters to the scientific community.
-Thevenin maintainers hold the right to modify and update this document at any time as the project evolves.
+This Code of Conduct is a modified copy of the one used by `Cantera`_, another open-source Python project that caters to the scientific community. ``thevenin`` maintainers hold the right to modify and update this document at any time as the project evolves.
 Contributors are expected to understand that they will be held to whichever Code of Conduct is most recent, even if they began contributing